 In his free time, Anthony enjoys travelling, reading, watching and playing sports, and spending time with his family.
 He particularly enjoys spending time with his daughter, Phoebe, who is 18 and attends Hollins University.

 “Practicing law since 1993, I know each case is different, and I provide personalized attention for each client,” says Anthony.
-“I am commitment to providing my clients with zealous and skillful representation.
-I know that my client’s case is a serious concern, and I treat every client like I would want my family treated.
+“I am commitment to providing my Northampton County, VA traffic clients with zealous and skillful representation.
+I know that my client’s case is a serious concern, and I treat every client like I would want my family treated by an attorney.
 I am here to guide you through the complexities of your case and to provide you simple, straightforward answers to your questions.”

 1993 University of Akron School of Law, Akron, OH, J.D.